Pak-Kyrgyz cooperation in education stressed

 The minister called for better Pak-Kyrgyz ties through better educational cooperation.
 Mushahidullah Khan is in Kyrgyzstan to represent Pakistan in Snow Leopard Conservation Summit and Green Investment Forum.
 He addressed a high-level segment of summit highlighting initiatives taken by Pakistan to conserve snow leopard.

-The summit was attended by the representatives of 12 countries, where snow leopard is an important entity.
+The summit was attended by the representatives of 12 countries.
 Among the countries are China, Russia, Uzbekistan, Afghanistan, Bhutan, India, Kazakhstan, Kyrgyzstan, Mongolia, Nepal and Tajikistan.

 Comments